Seeing Sydney, Knowing Country

 Today, Sydney is known for its iconic harbour, scenic foreshores, bushland reserves, and ever-growing urban and suburban areas.
 But how were its landscapes experienced and understood in the past?

-This exhibition was developed in collaboration with First Nations designer Alison Page and the Sydney Coastal Aboriginal Women’s Group.
+This exhibition was developed in collaboration with Dharawal and Yuin artist and designer Alison Page, with input from the Sydney Coastal Aboriginal Women’s Group.

 Museum of Sydney